 Erected 2011 by Kentucky Historical Society/Kentucky Department of Highways.
 (Marker Number 2347.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Zachary Taylor National Cemetery (approx. ¼ mile away); Zachary Taylor Home (approx. half a mile away); a different marker also named Zachary Taylor Home (approx. 0.6 miles away); Woodlawn Race Course (approx. 1.1 miles away); George Rogers Clark At Locust Grove / Lewis and Clark in Kentucky - Locust Grove (approx. 1½ miles away); Crescent Hill Reservoir and Gatehouse (approx. 2.7 miles away); Filtration Plant / Reservoir and Gatehouse (approx. 2.8 miles away); The Kentucky Soldiers’ Home (approx. 3.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Zachary Taylor National Cemetery (approx. ¼ mile away); Locust Grove (approx. half a mile away); Zachary Taylor Home (approx. half a mile away); a different marker also named Zachary Taylor Home (approx. 0.6 miles away); Early Jewish Congregations (approx. 0.9 miles away); Woodlawn Race Course (approx. 1.1 miles away); George Rogers Clark At Locust Grove / Lewis and Clark in Kentucky - Locust Grove (approx. 1½ miles away); Beargrass Baptist Church (approx. 1.9 miles away).
 Touch for a list and map of all markers in Louisville.

 Regarding Col. Richard Taylor (1744-1829)/George Rudy (1744-1806).
 Zachary Taylor's first known home in Louisville, KY.